mautic/mautic-community-handbook/pages/03.community-portal/19.meetings/docs.md

 Regarding the location, depending on the configuration of the meetings component, you can have:

-* **In-person meetings:** where you get together in a given physical location
+* **In-person meetings:** where you get together in a given physical location.

 * **Online meetings:** where you get together using an external service (for instance Zoom or Jitsi Meet) - the online link is shared on the event just before it starts and throughout the meeting.

-* **Hybrid meetings:** where there is an online meeting which is also being streamed online
+* **Hybrid meetings:** where there is an online meeting which is also being streamed online.

 ### Registration